+We are transitioning to credit card plastic cards for travel and I've lots of these cards if you arrive without needing to buy one to get to 52 Clichy.

-If you're visiting for a few days, your best bet is to buy individual tickets, currently priced at €14.90 for 10 which work on both the metro and the buses.
-You can only buy a single bus ticket on the bus (which costs a whole €2).
-For longer trips or in bad weather, buy a weekly Navigo Découverte card, you'll need a photo(copy) to stick on it for unlimited journeys.
+Choice 1) If you're visiting for a few days, your best bet is to buy individual journeys, currently priced at €16.90 for 10 journeys which work on both the metro and the buses and that card is called a Navigo Easy.

+Choice 2) For longer stays, if you are coming in bad weather / when it's dark more or if you have mobility issues buy a weekly Navigo Découverte card.
+You'll need a photo(copy) of any photo ID to stick on it and this gives you unlimited journeys for a week starting Monday - Sunday.
 Major details written about this in the email you'll receive just before arrival.

-Try to purchase tickets prior to arrival in Paris inside the airport or on the Eurostar train because inside the train stations the queues can be murderous.
-Worse, this is where you could meet the 'helpful man' who offers to assist you to buy a ticket - it will almost always be a scam, I say almost always because I did once help a man and I was quite traumatised trying to make sure he didn't think I was scamming him!
+You can also try to purchase single tickets prior to arrival in Paris on the Eurostar train because inside the train stations the queues can be murderous.